Florida 4-H Day at the Capitol

-- Meeting with Your Legislators: Includes information on how to identify your legislators, set up meetings with them, and what you should be prepared to speak about.
+- Connecting with Your Legislators: Includes information on how to identify your legislators, write letters to them, set up meetings with them, and what you should be prepared to speak about.

 - Scavenger Hunt - Explore the Capitol to take pictures and answer questions in this fun-filled scavenger hunt.
 This is something that you can do as you're going from place to place around the Capitol.